Complete guide to buying books in bulk as an Amazon bookseller: How much to pay, the 7 questions to ask, more

-It’s not entirely necessary to be covert about your intention as a bookseller, but I don’t like to volunteer that I sell on Amazon.
+It’s not entirely necessary to be covert about your intention as a bookseller when buying books in bulk, but I don’t like to volunteer that I sell on Amazon.
 “Has anyone else picked over this collection” is an ambiguous way to find out if it has been cherry-picked by another bookseller.

 Are you open to selling just part of the collection?

 The benefits to scanning each book individually is that you’re not burdened with hundreds or thousands of books you don’t want.